Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-The remaining compressible magnetic fluctuations are collectively classified as non-fast compressible modes, defined as $P_{\rm BC,non\text{-}fast}=P_{\rm BC}-P_{\rm BC,fast}$, which occupy most of the spatiotemporal space.
-These fluctuations exhibit nearly anti-phase magnetic–density correlations (Fig.~\ref{fig:3}(f)), in agreement with the negative phase correlation characteristic of slow and magnetic-mirror modes.
-As shown in Fig.~\ref{fig:3}(d), $P_{\rm BC,non\text{-}fast}$ is concentrated at ultra-low frequencies ($f_{\mathrm{rest}}<5\times10^{-3}$ Hz) and is preferentially elongated toward higher $k_\perp$ compared to the fast-mode component.
-This behavior agrees with theoretical expectations that slow modes dominate the low-frequency portion of the compressible spectrum \citep{Yuen2025}.
-Furthermore, $P_{\rm BC,non\text{-}fast}$ follows the anisotropic scaling $k_\parallel \propto k_\perp^{2/3}$ (Fig.~\ref{fig:3}(h)), characteristic of the scale-dependent cascade of slow modes \citep{Cho2002,Makwana2020}.
-Taken together, these results indicate that the non-fast compressible modes are predominantly associated with slow modes.
+The remaining compressible magnetic fluctuations are classified as non-fast modes, defined by $P_{\rm BC,non\text{-}fast}=P_{\rm BC}-P_{\rm BC,fast}$, and exhibit predominantly anti-phase magnetic–density correlations (Figure~\ref{fig:2D_spec}(f)), consistent with slow and magnetic-mirror modes.
+As shown in Figure~\ref{fig:2D_spec}(d), $P_{\rm BC,non\text{-}fast}$ is concentrated at ultra-low frequencies ($f_{\mathrm{rest}}<5\times10^{-3}$ Hz) and is preferentially elongated toward higher $k_\perp$ than the fast-mode component, consistent with simulations \citep{Gan2022,Yuen2025}.
+It also follows the anisotropic scaling $k_\parallel \propto k_\perp^{2/3}$ (Figure~\ref{fig:2D_spec}(h)), characteristic of the scale-dependent cascade of slow modes \citep{Cho2002,Makwana2020}.
+Together, these results indicate that the non-fast compressible fluctuations are predominantly associated with slow modes.

-We note that this procedure does not completely remove all fast-mode contributions from the compressible fluctuations.
-This is partly because a small fraction of in-phase magnetic-density fluctuations at ultra-low frequencies, which do not follow the fast-mode dispersion relation (Figs.~\ref{fig:3}(d,f)), are included in the non-fast compressible component, and partly because the nonlinear frequency broadening of fast modes is wavenumber dependent (Fig.~\ref{fig:6}).
-Nevertheless, the spatiotemporal characteristics and anisotropies of $P_{\rm BC,fast}$ and $P_{\rm BC,non\text{-}fast}$ are consistent with the theoretical expectations for fast and slow modes, respectively, indicating that this approach provides an effective, though not exact, separation of fast-mode fluctuations from the compressible components and captures their essential dynamical behaviors.
+We note that this procedure does not completely remove fast-mode contributions.
+This is partly because a fraction of in-phase magnetic-density fluctuations at ultra-low frequencies that do not follow fast-mode dispersion relations are included in the non-fast component (Figures~\ref{fig:2D_spec}(d,f)), and partly because fast-mode frequency broadening is scale-dependent (Figure~\ref{fig:1D_comp}).
+Nevertheless, spatiotemporal characteristics of $P_{\rm BC,fast}$ and $P_{\rm BC,non\text{-}fast}$ remain consistent with theoretical expectations for fast and slow modes, respectively, indicating that this approach provides an effective, though not exact, separation and captures the essential dynamics.